Isabelle, Jazzmyn, Brynn, Emily, Shelby, Dawson, & Valerie |

 And so, as I sat in the theater watching the final film, cheering during iconic moments and crying when my heart was aching, it was bittersweet.
 Rowling wrote the series to a perfect close.
 I couldn't have asked for more.
 And yet, I will miss it.

-confronting Harry
+He-Who-Must-Not-Be-Named confronting Harry |

 It promises to be magically fun.